cowrie/cowrie/INSTALL.rst

 ***********************************************

-If you want to use the proxy functionality combined with the automatic backend pool, you need to install some dependencies, namely qemu, libvirt, and their Python interface.
+If you want to use the proxy functionality combined with the automatic backend pool, you need to install some dependencies, namely QEMU, libvirt, and their Python interface.
 In Debian/Ubuntu::

     $ sudo apt-get install qemu qemu-system-arm qemu-system-x86 libvirt-dev libvirt-daemon libvirt-daemon-system libvirt-clients nmap